digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-10-03-september-2021-roundup.md

 **Identity and Disrupt petition hits 125+k**

-Last month we shared with you the petition to repeal the Identify and Disrupt Act, and we’re happy to say it’s now hit 125k and counting!
-While the likelihood of the legislation getting repealed is extremely small, we believe these signatures will help us in overturning the legislation when it’s set to sunset (in 5 years).
+Last month we shared with you the petition to repeal the Identify and Disrupt Act, and we're happy to say it's now hit 125k and counting!
+While the likelihood of the legislation getting repealed is extremely small, we believe these signatures will help us in overturning the legislation when it's set to sunset (in 5 years).
 It also sends a strong signal to the MPs that surveillance is a serious issue that Australians care about—which is something they seem to ignore across the board.

-You can head to the ICYMI (In Case You Missed It!) section to catch up with us on the details of the legislation, we’ve done plenty of interviews diving into how it will impact our everyday lives.
+You can head to the ICYMI (In Case You Missed It!) section to catch up with us on the details of the legislation, we've done plenty of interviews diving into how it will impact our everyday lives.

 → **You can also** [**read all the details in the explainer on our website**][1].
 Make sure to SIGN and SHARE the [petition][2] to repeal the legislation.

 **Basic Online Safety Expectations (BOSE) consultation**

-The eSafety Commissioner’s Basic Online Safety Expectations (BOSE) will outline core and additional expectations for large social media platforms around cyber-bullying, abuse, and unlawful or harmful digital content.
+The eSafety Commissioner's Basic Online Safety Expectations (BOSE) will outline core and additional expectations for large social media platforms around cyber-bullying, abuse, and unlawful or harmful digital content.
 These expectations are likely to incentivise broad and proactive monitoring and removal of content.
-We’re also concerned about their impact on encrypted communications services.
+We're also concerned about their impact on encrypted communications services.

-If you’re curious, you can read more about our concerns in [this explainer][3] or in our initial [submission][4].
+If you're curious, you can read more about our concerns in [this explainer][3] or in our initial [submission][4].
 Justin Warren from EFA has done an [initial exploration][5] into the proposed BOSE for more info, and **this Thursday at 6pm AEST** **we will be joining him to host a workshop on how to write a submission** on this topic!
 We will send a link to join on the night.
 [Submissions are due 12 November][6].

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-01-1024x310.png" alt="" class="wp-image-7296" width="424" height="128" srcset="/wp-content/uploads/2020/10/Email_headers_highres-01-1024x310.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-01-300x91.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-01-768x233.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-01.png 1376w" sizes="(max-width: 424px) 100vw, 424px" /></figure>